 Created in response to the demand for climate change narratives that focus on hope and action rather than doom and gloom, YCAP offers free climate justice workshops supported by the UBC Climate Hub in partnership with Be The Change Earth Alliance.
 YCAP connects trained university student facilitators with high school classes and community groups, creating opportunities for peer-to-peer storytelling centred around climate justice, systems change, and community resistance.
 Accessibility is a key feature of our program: we can accommodate any range of knowledge levels, and workshops can occur in classrooms, virtually, before or after school, in community centers, at the UBC Climate Hub, or anywhere else youth might gather.

 Communities are most receptive to climate change narratives delivered by people they trust, and the voices of youth community members are especially salient.
 Young people’s voices are key to communicating the urgency of the climate crisis and the need to approach from a lens of climate justice.
 However, many efforts to communicate the urgency of the climate crisis focus on insurmountable eco-threats.
 These narratives of inevitable apocalypse burden students with paralyzing grief and anxiety that prevents them from taking action.
 YCAP workshops mobilize a systems thinking and global equity lens to empower youth with the hope and agency needed to tell compelling, powerful climate stories that center justice in the climate conversation.
 Feeling empowered on climate is the best way to overcome eco-anxiety.

-Our facilitator applications are currently closed.
+Our facilitator applications for the 2021-22 school year are currently open!